zaphosting/docs/docs/dedicated-linux-docker.md

 sudo docker run hello-world
 ```

 Upon success, you should see a useful hello message in chat with some basic information.
-If you are facing `Permission Denied` errors, please ensure that you enabled the **Docker Compatibility** option on your web interface and restarted the server as described in the [preperation](#prepreration) section.
+If you are facing `Permission Denied` errors, please ensure that you enabled the **Docker Compatibility** option on your web interface and restarted the server as described in the [preparation](#preparation) section.

 ![](https://screensaver01.zap-hosting.com/index.php/s/tzJwpYRYb9Mmryo/preview)